open-feature/spec/README.md

 As a part of the OpenFeature project, a developer-first cloud-native reference implementation should be created and made available within the project.
+This implementation should demonstrate usage of the OpenFeature within a realistic cloud native application.
+[Podtato-head](https://github.com/podtato-head/podtato-head), a Demo App for TAG App Delivery, may be used as base application for such reference implementation.